cofcool/logseq-plantuml-plugin/README.md

 # Usage

 To start, simply trigger it using `/Draw plantuml diagram`.
-Then add your mermaid syntax in the code block and click `Render`.
+Then add your plantuml syntax in the code block and click `Render`.

 # Todo